dotnet/docs/docs/core/tools/dotnet.md

 `DOTNET_PACKAGES`

-The primary package cache.
-If not set, it defaults to `$HOME/.nuget/packages` on Unix or `%userprofile%\.nuget\packages` on Windows.
+The global packages folder.
+If not set, it defaults to `~/.nuget/packages` on Unix or `%userprofile%\.nuget\packages` on Windows.

 `DOTNET_SERVICING`